content-island/astro-for-react-devs-workshop/01-real-project/02-post-list/README.md

   });
 ```

-This time we will load the posts directly the post pod, but we could make the call in the index page and pass the posts as props to the post list component.
+This time we will call `getAllPosts` in the post pod, but we could make the call in the index page and pass the posts as props to the post list component.

 Let's first check that data is being loaded correctly.